Codecademy/docs/content/mysql/concepts/keywords/keywords.md

 ## Best Practices

-**Consistent formatting**: Always write keywords in uppercase for better readability
+- **Consistent formatting**: Always write keywords in uppercase for better readability.

-**Proper naming conventions**: Avoid using keywords as names for tables or coumns.
-If necessary use, use backticks to avoid syntax errors.
+- **Proper naming conventions**: Avoid using keywords as names for tables or coumns.
+If necessary, use backticks to avoid syntax errors.

-**Comprehensive understanding**: Familiarize yourself with the list of reserved keywors to avoid unintentional errors in SQL queries.
+- **Comprehensive understanding**: Familiarize yourself with the list of reserved keywors to avoid unintentional errors in SQL queries.